marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 ### Preventing Regressions

-Once a bugfix has been made, it's important to make sure it doesn't happen again in slightly different circonstances.
+Once a bugfix has been made, it's important to make sure it doesn't happen again in slightly different circumstances.
 This is why every piece of code fixing a bug is usually paired with a few automated tests.

 ## Avoiding Bugs

 Of course the best way to handle bugs is to not have them in the first place!

-To do so we have a lot of automated tests running on a CI server, small and very frequent deployments, code reviews, emphasis on code quality, [a solid yet simple Git flow][25], [feature flags][26]... as well as a team of people that want to ship code with as little bugs as possible.
+To do so we have a lot of automated tests running on a CI server, small and very frequent deployments, code reviews, emphasis on code quality, [an efficient yet simple Git flow][25], [feature flags][26]... as well as a team of people that want to ship code with as little bugs as possible.

-Overall I feel like the way we do things has evolved a lot over the years, but it is quite solid and it's very rare when we are caught off guard by a serious bug.
+Overall I feel like the way we do things has evolved a lot over the years, but it is quite robust and it's very rare when we are caught off guard by a serious bug.
 This gives an overall better end user experience, but it is also great to work on a project that feels stable and under control.

 [1]:	https://www.drivy.com/
 [2]:	http://www.fogcreek.com/fogbugz/